xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 <p class="show-intro">
 After a break between bands, it was time for Chigaki Death Metro, an emoviolence band from Adelaide/Kaurna, to play.
 Their set was much anticipated thanks to their newest release, <a href="https://chigakideathmetro.bandcamp.com/album/10-songs">10 Songs</a>, coming out just the day before.
 Their live performance reflected the record's sassy and violent sound, which many compared to The Great Redneck Hope.
 </p>
 Late into their set, Chigaki Death Metro promised a cover of Orchid's 'New Jersey vs. Valhalla', with the vocalist adding, "I expect to see you moving".
-The crowd didn't disappoint, and even saw Paddy from Wrench crowdsurfing later in their set.
+The crowd didn't disappoint, and even saw Paddy from Wrench crowdsurfing shortly after.

 ![chigaki](/images/1-25.jpg)